ezenisek/CodeSamples/README.md

 timer runs out, it is removed from the system and a notification is sent to the uploader.
 This allows users to transfer files in a more secure way than dropbox.

+### Drupal Store Update
+This is a module I wrote for a local grocer that used a Drupal site for online shopping.
+They had a person dedicated to reading excel spreadsheets and updating the website manually twice a month with sales.
+This module automates that process.
+It does the work of a full time employee, and the person doing the job manually was able to do the job they were hired for instead.